FOLLOW US

 Canadian Museum of Immigration at Pier 21 Rob Crandall / Shutterstock.com

 Discover Canada's rich immigration history at the Canadian Museum of Immigration at Pier 21.
 As the gateway for one in five Canadians between 1928 and 1971, Pier 21 holds stories of hope, struggle, and new beginnings.
-Through interactive exhibits, personal stories, and historical artifacts, the museum offers a poignant look into the experiences of immigrants who shaped the fabric of Canada.
-It's a moving tribute to the diversity and multiculturalism that define this nation.
-As you explore the museum, you'll gain a deeper understanding of the journeys that immigrants undertook in search of a better life and their contributions to Canada's cultural mosaic.
+The museum offers a poignant look into the experiences of immigrants who shaped Canada's culture.
+It's a moving tribute to the multiculturalism that defines the nation.
+Exhibits will give you a deeper understanding of the journeys immigrants undertook and how they contributed to Canada's cultural mosaic.

 Advertisement